zivid/zivid-cpp-samples/README.md

     - [**CaptureAssistant**][CaptureAssistant-url] - This example shows how to use Capture Assistant to acquire HDR images from the Zivid camera.
     - [**CaptureFromFile**][CaptureFromFile-url] - This example shows how to acquire HDR images from file.
 This example can be used without access to a physical camera.
     - [**CaptureHDR**][CaptureHDR-url] - This example shows how to acquire HDR images from the Zivid camera.
+    - [**CaptureHDRCompleteSettings**][CaptureHDRCompleteSettings-url] - This example shows how to acquire an HDR image from the Zivid camera with fully configured settings for each frame.
     - [**CaptureHDRLoop**][CaptureHDRLoop-url] - This example shows how to acquire HDR images from the Zivid camera in a loop, with settings from .yml files.
   - **InfoUtilOther**
     - [**CameraUserData**][CameraUserData-url] - This example shows how to store user data on the Zivid camera.